Jjake540/bank-tech-test/README.md

 # Bank tech test

-I used TTD to build this program after working out what functions I felt would be needed.
-Also ran many feature tests in irb to make sure everything was worknig correctly.
-I decided to store the information in an array of hashes so if needed more information could added to the program.
+I used TDD to build this program after working out what functions I felt would be needed.
+Also ran many feature tests in IRB to make sure everything was working correctly.
+I decided to store the information in an array of hashes so if needed more information could be added to the program.

 ### setup
 * Clone this repo